List of Last of the Summer Wine characters: Wesley Pegden

 The character first appeared in the 1982 episode "Car and Garter" in a cameo role.
 The writer and producers liked him so much they brought him back for "The Loxley Lozenge" and again in "Who's Looking After The Cafe Then?".
 He reappeared in the 1985 feature-length Christmas special "Uncle of the Bride", in which he was established as Edie's husband, at which point both became regulars from this special thereafter.

 When Gordon Wharmby died in 2002, the character is said to have also died.
 Although he was not formally written out, subsequent references to him were in the past tense.
 His character was last referenced by Glenda in the final series when she claimed "my mother’s idea of naked was my father with his cap off".
+He appears in archive footage in the episode "It's Never Ten Years" (Series 29, Episode 10) marking 10 years since Compo died although isn't credited.

 PC Cooper

 (Ken Kitson; 1983, 1988–2010, 2014) Kitson first appeared in the 1983 Christmas special "Getting Sam Home" and made two further guest appearances before becoming a semi-regular character from series 12 onwards.
 In series 29 he was finally given the name PC Cooper.
 Cooper tends to be the bigger-headed of the two, but he has many ingenious ways of dealing with petty crimes with minimal disruption to his relaxation.
 In his first episode he is shown to be a friend of Sid's (which was the latter's last appearance on the show before his death).
+PC Cooper's wife, Mrs Cooper, was often spoken of by Cooper in a negative way, but sometimes he would discuss ways to impress her.

 Kitson returned to the role of PC Cooper in a set of shorts, written by Roy Clarke, two of which were released exclusively online.
 These shorts served as pilots to a potential spin-off that never came to be.
 The two released shorts are titled "Under Fire" and "Guardians of the Law".